 Sitio Layag, Sibuyan Island

-Sibuyan Island has been cited by the Department of Environment and Natural Resources (2002) as constituting one of the centers of plant diversity in Asia and the Pacific, and is believed to have one of the densest forests in the world with an estimated 1,551 trees per hectare.
+Sibuyan Island is one of the centers of plant diversity in Asia and the Pacific, according to the Philippines Department of Environment and Natural Resources (2002).
+It is believed to have one of the densest forests in the world, with an estimated 1,551 trees per hectare.
 Sibuyan serves as habitat for a rich array of endangered and endemic species, including a pitcher plant (Nepenthes sibuyanensis) that can be found only on the island.
 Other rare and endangered species include the long-tailed macaque, gold-mantled flying fox, Philippine tube-nosed fruit bat, and Visayan warty pig.
 One of the geological characteristics of the island is Mount Guiting-Guiting, which rises to around 2,000 meters (6,561 feet) above sea level.
 It has only about 4,200 hectares (10,378 acres) of forest cover remaining because of illegal logging.
 A community of 80 households of the Mangyan tribe live in one section the Mount Guiting-Guiting watershed.

 Supplying some of the electricity in the lowlands is the Romblon Electric Cooperative (ROMELCO), through its micro-hydro power station.
 There are worries that if deforestation continues unabated, the water for the micro-hydro system may become insufficient.
 The Mangyans want electricity for lighting, and since the houses of the tribe are far apart from each other owing to the steep slopes of the mountain, it is extremely difficult to tap into the grid.